strimzi/strimzi.github.io/_posts/2020-09-06-how-the-system-tests-works.md

 }
 ```

-It is worth to mention, that our tests occasionally do chain Exercise and Verify phases, so that tests can look like:
+It is worth mentioning, that our tests occasionally do chain Exercise and Verify phases, so that tests can look like:

 0. Exercise (modification of component state)
 0. Verify (verification of component state)